Q: Where can I find up-to-date information about commencement?

 Q: My family and friends would like to arrive early to beat traffic and get the best seats; when should they arrive?

-Q: I need accessible parking for commencement; how can I ensure that?
+Q: I need handicap-accessible parking for commencement; how can I ensure that?

-A: Limited accessible parking for guests with disabilities is available in the AA lot in front of the HTC Center.
+A: Limited handicap-accessible parking for guests with disabilities is available in the AA lot in front of the HTC Center.
 This lot is accessible via Founders drive, and only accessible to those who have an official state-issued ADA placard.
-Designated accessible golf cart shuttles will be available to transport disabled/elderly guests who park in general parking, to the HTC Center.
+Designated handicap golf cart shuttles will be available to transport disabled/elderly guests who park in general parking, to the HTC Center.

 Q: Some of my friends and family will not be able to attend the ceremony in person; will there be a broadcast?

 A: The University is pleased to provide a webcast of the ceremony on the commencement website.
-Guests that will be on campus but do not have a ticket for the ceremony, will be able to view the ceremony at Wheelwright Auditorium located at 108 Spadoni Park Circle, Conway, SC 29526.
+Guests that will be on campus but do not have a ticket for the ceremony, will be able to view the ceremony at The Coastal Theater inside the Lib Jackson Student Union located at 100 Spadoni Park Circle, Conway, SC 29526.

 Live Stream Location »